-Kask helmet partners Koo's new Demos and Spectro sunglasses are suited for road, gravel and cross country usage and use a deep and deeper lens format to provide more coverage and save some money with a fixed lens, simpler hinge and less adjustment.
+Kask helmet partners Koo's new Demos and Spectro sunglasses are suited for road, gravel, and cross-country usage and use a deep and deeper lens format to provide more coverage and save some money with a simpler hinge and less adjustment.
 If they fit your face, you like the angular styling, the optics and stability are excellent, although light tint lenses are extra for the Spectro.
 But let's take a dive in to see how they compare to the best mountain biking sunglasses available today.

 The Spectro is the more stylized specs of the two designs with a stepped-up top line and dramatically deep pointed lower edge extending down your nose.
 The pointed shape gets vents on the lower edge and two more on the brows for enough airflow to fight fogging despite the deep coverage.
 The upper extension of the lens means no gap across the top if you’re down in a tuck descending.
 The deep frame/arm junction is intrusive if you’re glancing sideways in traffic/your riding group though.